CaptEmulation/nitrogen-website/source/guides/start/camera.md

 This defines the [camera device](/docs/devices/camera.html) that we'd like to use.
 A device in Nitrogen implements of a set of agreed upon functionality that depends on the commands it is able to execute.

 In this case, we are using an implementation of a [camera device](/docs/devices/camera.html) that uses the command line tool `imagesnap` on the Mac to take a picture.
-If you are using Linux, replace this class with `FSWebcamCamera`.
+If you are using Linux, replace this class with `FSWebcamCamera` and if you are using Windows replace it with `CommandCamCamera`.

 The next line connects the camera to the Nitrogen service: